ColinKYuen/Random-Name-Picker-Java-GUI/README.md

 ## Getting started
 Prerequisites:
 - Latest Windows 10 (All other versions are untested)
+- Latest Java 8 (All other versions are untested)

 ## Limitations
 - Too many names and the program may not display them all unless manually resized